-Homes can go through a lot of wear and tear — especially after a busy winter.
-Keeping up with laundry, dishes, and vacuuming from one week to the next can go a long way to maintaining a tidy house, but once a year, it’s a good idea to dive in and scrub those spaces that might be neglected during routine cleaning.
+Keeping up with laundry, dishes and vacuuming from one week to the next can go a long way to maintaining a tidy house, but once a year, it’s a good idea to dive in and scrub those spaces that might be neglected during routine cleaning.
 Give your living space a little extra love by following this room-by-room checklist on how to deep clean your home this spring or throughout the year.

 1. Clear away the clutter.
 Before you embark on a deep clean, you’ll need to do a light one.
-Pick-up any items that have accumulated on the floor, on top of counters and table tops, or draped across furniture, so that you can get to the places you need to.
+Pick up any items that have accumulated on the floor, on top of counters and tabletops or that are draped across furniture, so that you can get to the places you need to clean.

 2. Make a game plan.
 Plot out which rooms you’ll tackle and when, keeping in mind how much time you think it will take to do a thorough job.
 Don’t be afraid to break the work up into multiple days or even weeks.
-If you’ve got limited time, or a bigger house, online sites like Care.com can help you hire quality house cleaning help near you.
+If you’ve got limited time, or a bigger house, you may want to hire quality house cleaning help near you.
 Remember: Deep cleaning is a marathon, not a sprint!

 - Baking soda.